 My university has an active Discord server, and I created a website which collects detailed information about chatroom users: what times they’re active, who they talk most with, etc.

-On the backend, all readable messages from the server are processed in batches, and relevant info is saved to a local SQLite3 database.
+On the backend, all readable messages from the server are processed in batches, and relevant info is saved to a PostgreSQL database.